A Field Manual for Community Dengue Response · Pune District, Maharashtra

 National Centre for Vector Borne Diseases Control (NCVBDC)

-The apex body for dengue control in India.
-Integrated Vector Management guidelines, larval survey protocols, and the National Dengue Clinical Management Guidelines (2023 edition).
+The national body for dengue control.
+Integrated Vector Management guidelines, larval survey protocols, and the 2023 National Dengue Clinical Management Guidelines all live here.

-IEC materials available in Marathi — request via Maharashtra State VBD Programme or download from NCVBDC portal
+IEC materials in Marathi available via Maharashtra State VBD Programme or directly from the NCVBDC portal.

 Government of India / Maharashtra

-The national outbreak-detection system that all PHC surveillance data feeds into.
-The IHIP mobile app enables ASHA-level real-time reporting.
-S-Form, P-Form, and L-Form templates available.
+The national outbreak-detection system all PHC surveillance data feeds into.
+The IHIP mobile app lets you report from the field in real time.
+S-Form, P-Form, and L-Form templates are here.

 Pune Municipal Corporation

-Pune-specific anti-dengue campaigns, Dry Day initiative materials, IEC in Marathi, and the ward-level Health Officer contact network.
-PMC has issued enforcement notices and anti-mosquito campaigns since 2024.
+Pune-specific anti-dengue campaigns, Dry Day materials, IEC in Marathi, and your ward-level Health Officer contact network.

-Marathi IEC materials: request from your ward PMC Sub-Health Centre
+Request Marathi IEC materials from your ward PMC Sub-Health Centre.

-India's premier virology lab, based in Pune.
-Suspected dengue samples in Pune District are tested at NIV.
-PHC Medical Officers coordinate sample dispatch.
-Both NS1 and IgM tests should be requested for suspected cases.
+India's premier virology lab, right here in Pune.
+Suspected dengue samples in Pune District are tested here.
+Your PHC Medical Officer coordinates dispatch.
+Request both NS1 and IgM tests.

 20-A Dr. Ambedkar Road, Pune 411001